 How Do I Maintain Pet-Friendly Artificial Grass?

-When it comes to the maintenance of artificial turf versus real grass, there’s really no contest.
+When it comes to the maintenance of fake grass versus real grass, there’s really no contest.

-Once it’s installed, artificial grass is nearly maintenance-free.
+Once it’s installed, artificial turf maintenance is practically non-existent.

 There’s no mowing, weeding, edging, or watering needed to keep your lawn green year-round.